biopython/biopython.github.io/wiki/Download.md

 </bash>

-Due to the great architecture of the ports system, this simple commands will automatically fetch and install BioPython (as well as its necessary dependencies).
+Due to the great architecture of the ports system, this simple commands will automatically fetch and install Biopython (as well as its necessary dependencies).

 Old Releases